servian/amazon-redshift-checklist/README.md

   - :book: [Compress your data files](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-compress-data-files.html)

-- [ ] **Use a Multi-Row Insert:** :interrobang: If a COPY command is not an option and you require SQL inserts, use a multi-row insert whenever possible.
+- [ ] **Use a multi-row insert:** :interrobang: If a COPY command is not an option and you require SQL inserts, use a multi-row insert whenever possible.

   - :book: [Use a multi-row insert](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-multi-row-inserts.html)

-- [ ] **Load data in Sort Key Order:** :interrobang: Load your data in sort key order to avoid needing to vacuum.
+- [ ] **Load data in sort key order:** :interrobang: Load your data in sort key order to avoid needing to vacuum.

   - :book: [Load data in sort key order](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-sort-key-order.html)

-- [ ] **Loading tables with Automatic Compression:** :interrobang: Use the COPY command with COMPUPDATE set to ON to automatically set column encoding for brand new tables
+- [ ] **Loading tables with automatic compression:** :interrobang: Use the COPY command with COMPUPDATE set to ON to automatically set column encoding for brand new tables

   - :book: [Loading tables with automatic compression](https://docs.aws.amazon.com/redshift/latest/dg/c_Loading_tables_auto_compress.html)